 According to the Insurance Bureau of Canada, the average cost of car insurance in Quebec is roughly $700.

 Car insurance in Nova Scotia is much like Ontario and New Brunswick in adopting a “no-fault” system of auto insurance.
-This means that you would claim from your insurance regardless of fault, compared to the tort-based provinces where you have a choice to claim between the responsible insurance companies or claiming directly through your own.
+This means that you would claim from your insurance regardless of fault, compared to the tort-based provinces where you have a choice to claim between the responsible insurance companies or claim directly through your own.

 The minimum liability limit for Nova Scotia is $200,000